Ronald De Vera Barredo, PT, DPT, Ed.D., FAPTA, Dean

 - Recruit and maintain faculty capable of making significant contributions to the basic and applied research efforts of the institution, College, and world.

-- Encourage and promote the delivery of services to the community by sponsoring seminars, workshops, consultation, service-learning projects and the delivery of health services when appropriate.
+- Encourage and promote the delivery of services to the community by sponsoring seminars, workshops, consultations, service-learning projects, and the delivery of health services when appropriate.

 In addition to the Doctor in Physical Therapy, Master of Science in Speech and Hearing Science, Master of Public Health, Master of Arts in Education (Human Performance and Sport Sciences), Master of Science in Nursing, and Master of Occupational Therapy, the College offers undergraduate degrees in: